To become a local real estate market expert, you need experience, but you don’t need two decades’ worth.

 You could also share insights into what average square footage statistics can reveal about your market.
 For example, in Truckee, 23% of home sales are for properties of less than 500 square feet, showing that the purchase of raw land trumps other types.

 How to look like a local real estate market expert...during a listing appointment

 You definitely want to look like a local market expert during a listing appointment.
 If a seller sees you flounder or appear confused, you can assume that you won’t get the listing.
 Sellers want to be 100% confident in your abilities and they’ll be on the lookout for red flags.

 One of the best things you can do before a listing appointment (apart from vetting that the person you’re about to meet is the rightful property owner), is to review liens, mortgage information, equity amount, and comparables for recent sales.

-In addition to building property lists and analyzing market insights, you can also use PropertyRadar to lookup individual properties.
+In addition to building property lists and analyzing market insights, you can also use PropertyRadar to lookup individual property owners for both listed properties and off-market properties.

 When you look up any address, you’ll instantly see an overview of the property, in-depth details of transaction history and market value, as well as comps.

 If you’re feeling unfamiliar with the specific neighborhood or area, you can even do a similar search of all the neighboring properties to get a better idea of the right cost per square foot or anything else.

 How to look like a local real estate market expert...at the office